 Add BBQ Sauce to the Tenderloins

-For really saucy tenderloins, pour the BBQ sauce over the meat and allow it to bake on the last 10 to 15 minutes of cooking.
+For really saucy tenderloins, pour the BBQ sauce over the meat and allow it to bake for the last 10 to 15 minutes of cooking.

 Rest the Meat

 Remove the tenderloins from the oven and place them on a carving board.
 Allow the pork to rest for 10 minutes.
 Slice pork, and serve with your favorite BBQ sauce.